 Exon / Intron structure of some vertebrate genes

 In eukaryotes, the intervening introns separate the expressed exon regions.
 Intron / Exon organization varies widely among genes: a single intron may constitute a minority of the locus, as in insulin, or multiple introns may make up a majority of the sequence, as in ovalbumin.
-Some genes contain dozens of introns that constitute >99% of the sequence.
+[The ovalbumin gene was the first gene in which the intron / exon structure was discovered].
+Some genes are millions of bp in length, and contain dozens of introns that constitute >99% of the sequence.